TouK/nussknacker/engine/flink/avro-util/README.md

 # TODOs

 Some features that would be nice to have:
-* better SPEL support
-  * ability to create new record - for example from Map of fields
 * typed avro factory
   * similar to *kafka-typed-json* support of type definition (see *generic* module)
   * ability to use avro schema in type definition instead of custom one